 Or you can simply follow the 20-hour fasting, four-hour “feasting” window routine, though you still want to focus on eating lean protein and whole grains during your feasting hours.

-If you’re used to an intermittent fasting plan or have stuck to one in the past, extending your fasting period and shortening your eating window may not be much of a challenge.
+If you’re used to an intermittent fasting schedule or have stuck to one in the past, extending your fasting period and shortening your eating window may not be much of a challenge.
 If you’re new to the fasting process, though, you may feel the potential effects more quickly.

 These effects might include the following:

-• Persistent hunger or cravings
+• persistent hunger or cravings

-• Dizziness or lightheadedness
+• dizziness or lightheadedness

-• Headaches
+• headaches

-• Irritability
+• irritability

-• Nutrient or electrolyte deficiencies
+• nutrient or electrolyte deficiencies

-• Binge-eating during your eating window
+• binge-eating during your eating window

-The best way to follow the intermittent fasting Warrior Diet meal plan and avoid potential negative side effects while making sure your body is still getting the nutrition it needs is to eat nutrient-dense, health-promoting foods while drinking plenty of water during your fasting window.
+The best way to follow the Warrior Diet meal plan and avoid potential negative side effects while making sure your body is still getting the nutrition it needs is to eat nutrient-dense, health-promoting foods while drinking plenty of water during your fasting window.
 Some variations of the plan also allow snacking on high-protein, low-calorie things like raw veggies or eggs during the day to ensure your nutrient levels stay balanced.

 One thing you shouldn’t need to do is count calories.
 Nutrients are your fuel, and calories are not an enemy you need to conquer!

-Warrior diet schedule and meal plan
+Warrior Diet schedule and meal plan

 Want to crush your Warrior Diet meal plan?
 Make sure your plan is heavy on protein, calcium-rich food, and healthy fats like avocado, nuts, or whole eggs.